 |---|---|---|

 The biggest hidden cost is early termination fees.
-Some providers (particularly those leasing hardware) charge the full remaining contract value if you cancel early.
-A 36-month contract at £20/vehicle/month with 10 vehicles means you could owe £4,800 if you cancel after 12 months.
+Some providers charge the full remaining contract value if you cancel early.
+A 36-month contract at £20 per vehicle per month with 10 vehicles means you could owe £4,800 if you cancel after 12 months.
 Always negotiate a break clause.

 Vehicle Tracking Cost by Industry

 Costs vary by industry because different sectors need different features.
-A courier fleet needs basic GPS and proof of delivery (£8–£15/vehicle/month), while an HGV operator needs tachograph integration, drivers’ hours compliance, and FORS evidence packs (£20–£35/vehicle/month).
+A courier fleet needs basic GPS and proof of delivery (£8 to £15 per vehicle per month).
+An HGV operator needs tachograph integration, drivers’ hours compliance, and FORS evidence packs (£20 to £35 per vehicle per month).

 | Industry | Key Features Needed | Typical Monthly (per vehicle) |